Inioluwajeremiah/metacraft/README.md

 ## metacraft
-This repository contains assessments required to pass complete the courses offered by netacrafters academy
+This repository contains assessments required to complete the courses offered by netacrafters academy